 Sometimes children might not say very much.
 This is normal for children, and doesn’t mean that the phone call is a waste of time or meaningless.
 It’s helpful for children to hear their parent’s voice, even for a short time.
 The more regular phone contact between parent and child the more likely they are to relax and connect with each other.

-Letters are a fantastic way or children to maintain contact with a prisoner.
-They can be picked and read many times allowing sense of ensuring contact with parents between visits and phone calls.
+Letters are a fantastic way for children to maintain contact with a prisoner.

 It can be easier to express feelings in letters and drawings that it is in phone or in person.
 Drawings, school assignments and photographs help provide conversation topics during visits.*